containers/podman/docs/source/markdown/podman.1.md

 #### **--transient-store**

-Enables a global transient storaga mode where all container metadata is stored on non-persistant media (i.e. in the location specified by `--runroot`).
+Enables a global transient storage mode where all container metadata is stored on non-persistent media (i.e. in the location specified by `--runroot`).
 This mode allows starting containers faster, as well as guaranteeing a fresh state on boot in case of unclean shutdowns or other problems.
-However it is not compabible with a traditional model where containers persist across reboots.
+However it is not compatible with a traditional model where containers persist across reboots.

 Default value for this is configured in `containers-storage.conf(5)`.